-At RST4, capture efficiency was significantly different between the off-channel and mainstem mark groups (37% and 25%, respectively, Fisher's exact test, P=0.01, Table 5.3, Figure 5.8).
+At RST4, capture efficiency was significantly different between the off-channel and mainstem mark groups (40% and 27%, respectively, Fisher's exact test, P<0.01, Table 5.2).
 For this reason, we used only the mainstem mark group for the estimate of mainstem smolts passing RST4.
-Using BTSPAS, we estimated that 1,936 Coho smolts (95% CI: $\pm$ 412 smolts) passed the reach 4 trapping site (Table 5.2), which also represents the smolt production for this reach.
-Note precision from BTSPAS is represented by 95% credible intervals, which in this report are considered analogous to 95% confidence intervals from the Darroch ML estimator used in past years.
-Reduced capture efficiency and consequently lower numbers of recaptured smolts accounts for the lower precision than previous years.
-It is difficult to interpret if the model fit was good since the Bayesian p-value of 0.29 falls in between good (0.5) and poor (0 or 1).
-The consequence of a poor fitting model is that the actual precision could be lower than reported values since uncertainty from a poor fitting model is not incorporated into the estimate.
+Using BTSPAS, we estimated that 1,510 Coho smolts (95% CI: $\pm$ 13%) passed the reach 4 trapping site (Table 5.3), which also represents the smolt production for this reach.
+Note precision from BTSPAS is represented by 95% credible intervals, which in this report are considered analogous to 95% confidence intervals from the Darroch ML estimator prior to 2018.
+Precision of the 2019 estimate is below the mean from previous Treatment 2 years (± 8%) even though there were relatively high capture efficiency and numbers of recaptured smolts.
+We expect lower precision using BTSPAS since it includes the additional uncertainty when estimating abundance during strata with low recaptures, which wasn't included in the Darroch ML estimator.